aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ### inventory.yml

-The below inventory file represents two Spines and four Leafs.
+The below inventory file represents two spines and ten leafs.
 The nodes are defined under the groups DC1_SPINES and DC1_LEAFS, respectively.
 We apply group variables (group_vars) to these groups to define their functionality and configurations.

 The hostnames specified in the inventory must exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
 A successful ping from the Ansible host to each inventory host verifies name resolution (e.g., ping SPINE1).